-(1) Plan for expansionIf you?re taking on the challenge of opening a new office, business expansion is likely already well underway.
+If you’re taking on the challenge of opening a new office, business expansion is likely already well underway.
 However, you should be prepared for further growth, and ensure that your new office space is prepared for this.
-Our new office in London is a rented space which we share with other businesses; while the debate over whether you should rent or buy is complicated (and a subject we?ll cover later), it does mean that you can upgrade to a larger office as your team grows.
+Our new office in London is a rented space which we share with other businesses; while the debate over whether you should rent or buy is complicated (and a subject well cover later), it does mean that you can upgrade to a larger office as your team grows.

-(2) Should you buy or rent?When the time comes to open up a new work space, the biggest decision will be whether you should buy or whether you should rent.
+When the time comes to open up a new work space, the biggest decision will be whether you should buy or whether you should rent.
 Unfortunately, theres no correct answer; it simply comes down to what your business needs.
 While buying is the more costly option, it often comes with more freedom; instead of paying rent every month, youll be investing in an asset.
 You may even find that owning your own office, and the control that this gives you over your finances, means that your investment return increases.

 - From Don Draper to David Brent: The 6 most famous on-screen offices